THE JLF TREK VIC 2017

 Registration fees are non-refundable, non-transferable and non-tax-deductible.
 The fees are paid by credit card via our secure payment facility at the time of registration.
 It is important to note that your place is only secured once your payment has been received by us.

-Please note, the registration fee down not apply towards your fundraising commitment.
+Please note, the registration fee does not apply towards your fundraising commitment and only covers part of the cost of the event.

 WHO CAN ENTER?